 Major League Baseball Players Alumni Association brings Legends for Youth baseball clinic series to Puerto Rico

-Players attending* include former All-Star infielder Sandy Alomar Sr. and 1977 American League Gold Glove Award winning utility player Juan Beniquez, as well as *Mario Diaz *and *Jose Munoz. *These four players combine for 42 seasons, 2,647 hits and 3,372 games in Major League Baseball.
+Players attending* include former All-Star infielder Sandy Alomar and 1977 American League Gold Glove Award-winning center fielder Juan Beniquez, as well as *Mario Diaz *and *Jose Munoz. *These four players combine for 42 seasons, 2,647 hits and 3,372 games in Major League Baseball.

-The clinic on April 12thwill take place at** Estadio Municipal Pedro Montanez in Cayey, running from **9:00 a.m. to 11:00 a.m. and the clinic on April 13th will take place at Estadio Moises Garcia **in Guaynabo, running from *9:00 a.m. *to **11:00 a.m.
+The clinic on April 26thwill take place at** Estadio Tomas Palmares in Dorado, running from **9:00 a.m. to 11:00 a.m. and the clinic on April 27th will take place at Estadio Isidoro Garcia **in Mayaguez, running from *9:00 a.m. *to **11:00 a.m.
 Alumni players will train at stations including pitching, catching, baserunning and life skills.
 Registration will begin at 8:30 a.m. for both clinics, and the morning will conclude with an autograph session and baseball giveaways for children in attendance.

 Registration is closed at this time.